 Unfortunately, in the present state of knowledge, there is no single silver bullet which will solve the problem of the drugs trade and drug abuse, as legal restraints on the use and sale of dangerous drugs have both negative and positive effects.

-On the negative side, they create an opening for criminality in consuming and in producing countries.
-But at the same time, the evidence shows that they reduce consumption, both by pushing up prices on the street and by stigmatising drug use.
-In this way, they do reduce the incidence of the physical and psychological effects that addiction can have on addicts, their families and the surrounding communities.
-The Party believes that while the supply of currently illegal drugs should continue to be a matter for the police, using them should in future be treated as a medical and not as a criminal matter (see Objective 5, below).
+On the negative side, they create an opening for criminality in both consuming and producing countries.
+But at the same time, the evidence shows that they do reduce consumption, both by pushing up prices and by stigmatising drug use.
+In this way, they constrain the incidence of the physical and psychological effects that addiction can have on addicts, their families and the surrounding communities.
+The Party believes that while the supply of currently illegal drugs should continue to be a matter for the police, using them should in future be treated as a medical and not as a criminal matter.

-At the same tome, tackling social deprivation and enriching the opportunities for vulnerable young people should be brought to the centre of strategy for tackling drug abuse.
-The impact of initiatives to relax controls on the use of drugs in other countries should be periodically reviewed and lessons applied.
-More resources should also be made available for evidence-based initiatives to persuade young people to abstain from experimenting with dangerous substances and for research to establish which approaches are most effective.
+At the same time, tackling social deprivation and enriching the opportunities for vulnerable young people should be brought to the centre of strategy for tackling drug abuse.
+The impact of relaxing controls on the use of drugs in other countries should be kept under review and lessons applied.
+More resources should also be made available for evidence-based effort to persuade young people to abstain from experimenting with dangerous substances and for research to establish which approaches are most effective.

-Problem and addictive gambling is an issue that is little discussed but which has a devastating impact on victims and their families, with authoritative estimates putting the number of victims in the UK at approximately 400,000.
-The social consequences of the problem are particularly serious because a high proportion of victims are poor people from disadvantaged backgrounds, who can be severely affected by the economic burden it imposes.
-In addition, the impact of problem gambling is often exacerbated by other handicaps, including unemployment and dependency on alcohol and harmful drugs.
+Problem and addictive gambling is little discussed but has a devastating impact on victims and families, with authoritative estimates putting the number of victims in the UK at approximately 400,000.
+The social consequences of the problem are particularly serious because a high proportion of victims are poor people from disadvantaged backgrounds, who can be severely affected by the economic and psychological burden it brings.
+And the impact of problem gambling is often exacerbated by other handicaps, including unemployment and dependency on alcohol and harmful drugs.

-The failure by politicians to face up to the problem of addictive gambling is directly linked to the laxity of our system of governance, which helps the gambling industry put pressure on ministers and MPs both through direct lobbying and also by funding research by ostensibly independent bodies.
+The failure by politicians to face up to the problem is directly linked to the laxity of our system of governance, which helps the gambling industry to put pressure on ministers and MPs through direct lobbying and by funding research by ostensibly independent bodies.
 Such research dominates much of the literature on the subject and tends to stress that the number of victims is stable and in line with the situation in other countries, rather than the devastating impact it is actually having on hundreds of thousands of victims and their children and partners.

-With this objective, the Party considers that the Government should ban high impact advertising and cash inducements, such as free plays, designed to encourage new customers into gambling and should consider further reducing the maximum stake allowed in high-frequency machine betting to £1.
-It should also require promoters to provide clear, realistic and readily accessible information on the likely costs and returns of gambling to customers and step up public education and information on the issue.
+With this objective, the Party considers that the Government should ban high impact advertising and cash inducements, such as free plays, designed to encourage new customers into gambling and should tighten controls on high-frequency machine betting.
+It should also require promoters to provide clear, realistic and readily accessible information on the real costs and returns of gambling to customers and step up public education and information on the issue.

 SUMMARY OF PROPOSALS